 Mercedes-Benz switched to R-134a in the early 1990s.
 Look under the hood to see what refrigerant your air conditioner system uses.
 If you have an older Mercedes-Benz you may need to use R-12 which you can also find online here.

-My gauge doesn’t have temperature gauge for outside temperature.
+My gauge doesn’t have a temperature gauge for the outside temperature.
 How do I know how much R-134a refrigerant to add?

 R-134a System pressure chart.